kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/104-consistency-patterns/101-eventual-consistency.md

 # Eventual Consistency

-After a write, reads will eventually see it (typically within milliseconds).Data is replicated asynchronously.
-This approach is seen in systems such as DNS and email.
-Eventual consistency works well in highly available systems.
+Eventual consistency is a form of Weak Consistency.
+After an update is made to the data, it will be eventually visible to any subsequent read operations.
+The data is replicated in an asynchronous manner, ensuring that all copies of the data are eventually updated.

 To learn more, visit the following links: